Divorce Mediation Child Support and Child Custody Issues at the Long Island Center for Divorce Mediation

 Child support is money paid by the non-custodial parent to the custodial parent for the support of the children.
 Child support has two part: basic child support, and the so-called “extras”.
 The basic child support payment covers food, clothing, and shelter.

-The “extras” are not entirely extra, but they are calculated differently.
+The “extras” are not entirely extra, but they are calculated separately from the basic child support and are much more discretionary.
 They include health insurance for the children, after-school activities, and so forth.
 Typically they are allocated between the the parents based on the ratio of their respective incomes.
 In our example here, the non-custodial parent’s share of the combined income is 68% and the custodial parent’s share is 32%.
 In mediation people often use a different formula, and 50/50 is not uncommon.

 One of the benefits of a mediated divorce rather than a litigated one is that you have much more flexibility in making the child support numbers fit your circumstances.